aptos-foundation/AIPs/aips/system_txn.md

 ## Testing (Optional)

-This AIP, focusing solely on formatting changes without introducing new concrete system transaction types, necessitates ensuring compatibility through existing tests.
-However, it's important to note that any future extensions of the system transaction types will require comprehensive testing to maintain system integrity and functionality.
+This AIP, focusing solely on formatting changes without introducing new concrete validator transaction types, necessitates ensuring compatibility through existing tests.
+However, it's important to note that any future extensions of the validator transaction types will require comprehensive testing to maintain system integrity and functionality.

 ## Risks and Drawbacks

-The introduction of the system transaction type raises the possibility of malicious blockchain-core developers damaging the blockchain system by proposing harmful system transaction extensions.
-Therefore, it is crucial that any future additions of new system transaction types be accompanied by a separate AIP and undergo thorough and careful review to mitigate such risks.
+The introduction of the validator transaction type raises the possibility of malicious blockchain-core developers damaging the blockchain system by proposing harmful validator transaction extensions.
+Therefore, it is crucial that any future additions of new validator transaction types be accompanied by a separate AIP and undergo thorough and careful review to mitigate such risks.

 ## Future Potential